-WSA eminent national experts from more than 180 UN member states nominate up to eight projects each – one for every WSA category.
+WSA eminent National Experts from 182 UN member states nominate up to eight digital solutions each – one for every WSA category.
 Exception is the Youth Category, where open applications are accepted.
 Once the nominees have completed their application in the WSA online contest database, they are permitted by the WSA office to enter the Jury process.

 All permitted applications in the WSA online contest database will be carefully reviewed and evaluated by an especially assembled Online Jury consisting of international experts.
 This Online Jury pre-selects the best 15 to 18 products in each of the eight WSA categories, the so called Short List.

-To evaluate the remaining projects which managed to pass the last stage, WSA office assigns Jury Panels to reevaluate the Short List.
+To evaluate the remaining digital solutions which managed to pass the last stage, WSA office assigns Jury Panels to reevaluate the Short List.
 The Jury Members then select the five winners in each WSA category.

 5 Technical Criteria